Skip to content

 Preliminary observations about Pnom sizing

 1. The Pnom of the inverter is defined as the output AC power.
-The corresponding input power is PnomDC = PnomAC / Efficiency, i.e. about 3 to 5% over.
-For example a 10 kW inverter will need PNomDC=10.5 kW input for operating at 10 kWac.
+The corresponding input power is PnomDC = PnomAC / Efficiency—approximately 3 to 5% higher.
+For example, a 10 kW inverter requires PNomDC = 10.5 kW input to deliver 10 kWac.

-2. The Pnom of the array is defined for the STC.
-But in real conditions, this value is very rarely or never attained.
-The power under 1000 W/m² and 25°C is equivalent to that produced under 1120 W/m² and 55°C with μPmpp = -0.4%/°C. Such an irradiance is only reached episodically in most sites.
+2. The Pnom of the array is defined at STC.
+However, in real conditions, this value is rarely or never achieved.
+Power under 1000 W/m² and 25°C is equivalent to that produced under 1120 W/m² and 55°C with μPmpp = -0.4%/°C. Such irradiance is only reached episodically at most sites.

-3. The power distribution is dependent on the plane orientation: a façade will never receive more than 700-800 W/m², depending on the latitude.
+3. Power distribution depends on the plane orientation: a façade will never receive more than 700-800 W/m², depending on latitude.

-4. The maximum instantaneous powers are not very dependent on the latitude: by clear day and perpendicular to the sun rays, the irradiance is quite comparable, only dependent on the air mass.
-But it significantly depends on the altitude.
+4. Maximum instantaneous powers are not very latitude-dependent: on clear days perpendicular to the sun's rays, irradiance is fairly comparable, dependent only on air mass.
+However, it significantly depends on altitude.

-5. Many inverters accept a part of overload over their nominal power, specified by a Pmax parameter, according to the temperature of the device.
-This is not taken into account in the pre-evaluation, and may reduce the overload loss calculated by the detailed hourly simulation.
+5. Many inverters accept some overload above their nominal power, specified by a Pmax parameter, depending on device temperature.
+This is not considered in the pre-evaluation and may reduce the overload loss calculated by the full simulation.

-6. When over-sized, the inverter will operate more often in its low power range, where the efficiency is decreasing.
+6. When oversized, the inverter operates more often in its low power range, where efficiency decreases.

 Sizing principle

-In PVsyst, the PNom ratio sizing is based on an acceptable overload loss during operation, and therefore involves estimations or simulations of the energy yield in the real conditions (weather data, orientation, losses) during the whole year.
-On our tool, this pre-evaluation is based on an energy distribution histogram, established using a rough pre-simulation.
-However the accurate determination of the overload loss will only be possible with the detailed hourly simulation.
+In PVsyst, PNom ratio sizing is based on acceptable overload loss during operation and therefore involves estimations or simulations of energy yield under real conditions (weather data, orientation, losses) over the entire year.
+In this tool, the pre-evaluation is based on an energy distribution histogram, established using a rough pre-simulation.
+However, accurate determination of overload loss is only possible with detailed simulations.
 See below for details.

 Taking the following into account:

-A. Overload behaviour: With all modern inverters, when the Pmpp of the array overcomes its PnomDC limit, the inverter will stay at its safe nominal power by displacing the operating point in the I/V curve of the PV array (towards higher voltages).
-Therefore it will not undertake any overpower; simply the potential power of the array is not produced.
-There is no power to dissipate, no overheating and therefore no supplementary ageing.
+A. Overload behavior: With all modern inverters, when the Pmpp of the array exceeds its PnomDC limit, the inverter maintains its safe nominal power by shifting the operating point on the PV array's I/V curve (toward higher voltages).
+Therefore, it does not draw any excess power; only the array's potential power is not generated.
+There is no power to dissipate, no overheating, and therefore no additional aging.

-B. Loss evaluation: In this mode the only energy loss is the difference between the Pmpp "potential" power and the PnomDC limit effectively drawn.
-We can see on the power distribution diagrams, that even when the inverter's power is a little bit under the maximum powers attained by the array in real operation, this results in very little power losses (violet steps with respect to the green ones, quasi-invisibles here).
-The simulation - and the analysis of the overload loss - is therefore a very good mean for assessing the size of an inverter.
+B. Loss evaluation: In this mode, the only energy loss is the difference between the Pmpp "potential" power and the PnomDC limit actually drawn.
+In power distribution diagrams, even when the inverter's power is slightly below the maximum powers achieved by the array in real operation, this results in very little power loss (violet steps relative to the green ones, barely visible).
+Simulation and analysis of overload loss is therefore an excellent means of assessing inverter sizing.

 SizingConditions